projectgranary/docs/learning-grnry-1/tutorials/tutorial/first-data-ingestion.md

 To receive the full message, you must add the query parameter `expand=message`.

 {% hint style="warning" %}
 If you named the harvester or the event type differently, you will most likely receive a Status `403 Forbidden`.
-If so, please reach out to [tutorial@alvary.io](mailto:tutorial@alvary.io) to grant you the needed access rights.
+If so, please open a support request to grant you the needed access rights.
 {% endhint %}

 ### Using Metabase